openstax/enki/README.md

 ## Python Debugging

 In order to debug a python script from the `./bakery-src/scripts` folder, you can add the `--pdb` flag to the `./enki` command.
 This will open the `5678` port on the container and allow you to connect to it with a debugger.
-In addition, you should add the following script on top of the python script you want to debug and set breakpoints:
+In addition, you should add the following script on top of the python script you want to debug and set breakpoints below the `debug()` line:

 ```python
 from .profiler import debug
 debug()
 ```

+## Java Debugging

+In order to debug the Java code, you can set the breakpoints in the Java code and then run the `./enki` command with the `--jdb` flag.
+The java program will then suspend till the client is connected to it and stop at the breakpoints and you can step through the code.

 # CI/Gitpod Integration